Categories: Teaching Resources

 Spreading Kindness on Valentine’s Day

 Students are eager to celebrate Valentine’s Day in the classroom, but on a holiday built around celebrating love and friendship with cards and candy, it can be difficult to escape without a few hurt feelings!
-Get ahead by setting up an inclusive and equitable classroom environment where everyone can feel encouraged.
+Get ahead by creating a welcoming classroom environment where all students feel supported and encouraged.
 As teachers, we want all of our students to feel valued.
 This Valentine’s Day, start by reminding your students about empathy and kindness for others.

 Model empathy